 Increased Value With Chase Travel Portal – With this card your points are worth 1.5 cents per point when redeemed through the Chase Travel Portal.
 You can easily book flights, hotel rooms, rental cars, tours and more with your points through the portal.
 For example, you could buy a $300 plane ticket with just 20,000 Ultimate Rewards points.

-Priority Pass Membership – When you have the Sapphire Reserve card you also get a free membership to Priority Pass lounges.
+Priority Pass Membership – When you have the Chase Sapphire Reserve® you also get a free membership to Priority Pass lounges.
 There are over 1,000 airport lounges worldwide you can access for free.
-Plus, you are able to bring guests traveling with you into the lounges for free as well.
+Plus, you are able to bring up to 2 guests traveling with you into the lounges for free as well.
 There are also several airport restaurants that give you a food credit as part of your membership.

 There are several other great benefits that are included just for having this card.
-You can read about those in my full review of the Chase Sapphire Reserve card here.
+You can read about those in my full review of the Chase Sapphire Reserve.

 Other Things To Consider